 - Elementary Education

-The STEM certificate renewal requirement is considered to be met by holders of a valid National Board Certificate.
+NBCTs meet the STEM certificate renewal requirement by maintaining a valid National Board certificate.

-The intent of the RCW 28A.410.2212 is to ensure students have exposure to authentic STEM integration experiences which align to state learning standards including information about STEM-related career choices.
-The intent is for educators to incorporate the learning from the STEM activity within their professional practice such as a classroom or professional development opportunity (PLC, staff meeting, district level workshop, etc.).
-The educator must participate in or demonstrate implementation of a STEM activity.
-The learning or activity must demonstrate authentic integration of science, technology, engineering and math, incorporating at least two out of the four STEM elements: Science, Technology, Engineering, and Math.
-Only one element out the STEM learning experience is not considered an authentic STEM experience.
+The intent of RCW 28A.410.2212 is to ensure students have exposure to authentic STEM integration experiences that align with state learning standards and includes information about STEM-related career choices.
+The intent is for educators to incorporate STEM learning within their professional practice, such as a classroom or professional development opportunity (PLC, staff meeting, district-level workshop, or related).
+The educator must participate in or implement a STEM activity that demonstrates authentic integration of at least two of the four STEM elements.
+Incorporating only one STEM element in the learning experience is not considered an authentic STEM experience.